-- 136.(1) Despite section 12, any police officer may continue to exercise the powers of a public official under an authorising law to which the section applies for 1 year after the commencement of this section, unless an earlier day is declared under a regulation for the authorising law. - (2) A regulation may extend the period mentioned in subsection (1) by up to 1 year.
+- 136.(1) Despite section 12,38 any police officer may continue to exercise the powers of a public official under an authorising law to which the section applies for 1 year after the commencement of this section, unless an earlier day is declared under a regulation for the authorising law. - (2) A regulation may extend the period mentioned in subsection (1) by up to 1 year. - (3) The section expires 1 year after it commences or a later day prescribed under a regulation made under subsection (2).